miekg/learninggo/basics.md

 {.epigraph}
 > I am interested in this and hope to do something.

-Caption: On adding complex numbers to Go -- Ken Thompson
+Caption: On adding complex numbers to Go, Ken Thompson

 In this chapter we will look at the basic building blocks of the Go programming